 The musical material selected for this grade may be described as being technically some way inside the continuum of professional repertoire.
 The number of keys and time signatures which may be used extends to the full range of possibilities; furthermore, pieces may include variations and changes of key and metre.
 Melodic and rhythmic material will include a significant degree of complexity.
 The demands of dynamics, articulation, phrasing and ornamentation will be consistent and considerable.
 The repertoire of scales and arpeggios in Component 1 is expanded in number to comprise an extremely wide range of type, requiring different playing styles and exploiting the full range of the instrument.
 The duration of pieces in Component 2 may be as much as 5 minutes or longer.
-Musicality is judged to be almost as important as technical accomplishment in the assessment, and the candidate is expected to communicate with an emerging or clear sense of musical personality.
+Musicality is judged to be almost as important as technical accomplishment in the assessment, and the candidate is expected to communicate with an emerging or clear sense of musical personality, displaying a high level of improvisational skill.

-3.6 Regulation
+3.5 Regulation

-LCM's graded examinations in music performance in most subjects are regulated in England by Ofqual (formerly QCA), and by the corresponding authorities in Wales (Qualifications Wales) and Northern Ireland (CCEA).
-They have been placed on the Regulated Qualifications Framework (RQF) at Levels 1, 2 and 3.
+LCM's graded examinations in Jazz Piano, Flute, Clarinet, Saxophone, Trumpet and Trombone are regulated in England by Ofqual (formerly QCA), and by the corresponding authorities in Wales (Qualifications Wales) and Northern Ireland (CCEA).
+They have been placed on the Regulated Qualifications Framework (RQF) at Levels 1, 2 & 3.